DeWalt DXPW4035 - 4000 PSI 3.5 GPM Gas Pressure Washer With Honda Engine

 Price comparison

-As you can see from these interactive charts, when compared to other gas-powered washers between 13800 and 14700 Cleaning Units, the DeWalt DXPW4035 is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other gas-powered washers between 13800 and 14700 Cleaning Units, the DeWalt DXPW4035 is on the average side of the price range.

 The bottom line